Bankole2000/php-rest-jwt/README.md

 ## What it is

-An very basic, well-commented, learning oriented, basic Restful API with JWT Auth implementation for User access Management.
+A simple, well-commented, learning oriented, basic Restful API with JWT Auth implementation for User access Management.
 Built with:

 - PHP 🐘
 - MySQL